 - Monitoring and management of investment (investment team, management team, back office)

 - Exit from investment (investment team, management team, back office)

 At the end of 2015 in-house development work to upgrade the investment process was started.
 The expected completion date for this work is in early 2016.

 Risk management policy

-The risk management policy, confirmed by the Board of Directors, sets out the principles for the company’s risk management, specifies risk definitions and risk classifications, and also defines the main roles and divisions of responsibilities and the monitoring and reporting procedures.
+The risk management policy, confirmed by the Board of Directors, sets out the principles for risk management, specifies risk definitions and risk classifications, and also defines the main roles and divisions of responsibilities and the monitoring and reporting procedures.

 - Insider Instruction: Aimed at enhancing public trust in investment, the instruction is based on Finland’s Securities Markets Act and on the instructions and regulations supplementing it.
 Proper instructions also increase the knowledge of company personnel and other persons working within the company’s sphere of interest, so that regulations are not unwittingly contravened.
-The Insider Instruction applies to all people employed by FII.
-Although FII is not itself a listed company, it often handles information classified as insider knowledge.
+The Insider Instruction applies to all people employed by the company.
+Although Finnish Industry Investment is not itself a listed company, it often handles information classified as insider knowledge.
 Therefore, it is important to define procedures ensuring that people working in the company are aware of their insider status, and that they know how to manage insider information and the trading limitations for those with insider information.